Panch Pokhari Trek

 Today’s walk is nice and gentle, being fairly level and we can enjoy our forest trails and wildlife spotting.
 We walk through the lush forest of rhododendron, oak, pine, and juniper and we can see some nomad’s houses for cattle on the way.
 In Pauwa Bas there is a shelter for pilgrims to Panch Pokhari.

-This morning we have a steep uphill to get tophill than we get our breath back on the steep downhill though as we descend for 1 ½ hours through the forest.
+This morning we have a steep uphill to get uphill than we get our breath back on the steep downhill though as we descend for 1 ½ hour through the forest.
 We have some great mountain views on our way down into our camp at Hille Bhanjyang.

 Day 08: Trek to Narsim Pati (3700m/12,099 ft), 4 hours